 Not every snippet of code requires the same level of scrutiny.
 For example, a security vulnerability that’s dangerous for software that’s being hosted might not matter for software that’s being distributed.
 If tests and quality checks don’t adjust to the context of the code, then developers will avoid testing.
 Shifting left demands testing and quality checking that’s contextual.

 Developers Are At the Center of Shift Left

-As we said earlier, shifting left puts developers on the front lines of quality, security, licensing, and operations.
-But don’t worry; it isn’t about saddling developers with everyone else’s responsibilities.
+Shifting left puts developers on the front lines of quality, security, licensing, and operations.
+But it’s not about saddling developers with more responsibility.
 In fact, shifting left reduces the developer’s workload by transforming critical late-game issues into trivial early-game fixes.

 Here’s an example.
 Developers tend to outnumber Ops and SecOps at most organizations.
 The ratio is usually estimated at 100:10:1.
 That means that, for every Security employee, there are 10 Operations employees and 100 developers.
 In other words, developers outnumber Security by two orders of magnitude.
 Under the Waterfall model, SecOps will be overwhelmed with testing, and vulnerabilities will slip undetected into the Deployment phase.
 When they’re discovered, developers are forced to engage in excruciating rework.